-In the 2018 Medscape Report entitled Patients Sexually Harassing Physicians, it was shown that physicians feel a range of emotions from annoyance and worry to fear that when patients become romantic or sexually aggressive the behavior could potentially escalate.
-One male physician stated that "You have to be tactful in not offending your patient but quickly get out of the situation and get rid of that patient, because they could accuse you of harassment."
-The 2018 Medscape report also showed the following data from a sample of 3711 physician respondents.
+In the 2022 Medscape Report entitled Sexual Harassment of Physicians: When Patients or Coworkers Cause Problems, it was shown that physicians feel a range of emotions from annoyance and worry to fear that when patients or coworkers become romantic or sexually aggressive the behavior could potentially escalate.
+The 2022 Medscape report also showed the following data from a sample of 3027 physician respondents.